List of government agencies in DC Comics: Département Gamma

 Département Gamma is the main French covert ops organization in the DC Comics universe.
 Known operatives are Andre Chevard (Boy Commandos) founder and leader, Fleur-de-Lis (Global Guardians), Belphegor (Global Guardians), Tin, the Captain, the Professor, and Halfwolf.

 Department PSI

-Department PSI (short for Department for Paranormal Science Investigations) is a rival organization to the International Operations and employer of the superhero team Wildcore.
+Department PSI (Department for Paranormal Science Investigations) is a rival organization to the International Operations and employer of the superhero team Wildcore.
 Its director is Antonio Giovanni.
-When International Operations was dissolved, Department PSI absorbed most of its assets, equipment, and personnel.
+When International Operations is dissolved, Department PSI absorbs most of its assets, equipment, and personnel.